ekimetrics/ekimetrics.github.io/blog/2022-09-20-newsletter_Sept-2022.md

 header_image_url: "./img/blog/header.png"
 tags: [Data Science, Data Engineering, Data Mesh, NPM, Hopular]
 draft: False
-description: "Hi everyone, We are now in September and we release our 6th Newsletter!
+description: "Hi everyone, we are now in September and we release our 6th Newsletter!
 Ranging from podcasts to tutorials, this Newsletter is made for practicioners!"
 keywords:
     - Data Science
     - EkiLab